freqtrade/freqtrade/docs/advanced-orderflow.md

 ### Raw trades data (`dataframe["trades"]`)

-Dataframe with the individual trades that occurred during the candle.
+List with the individual trades that occurred during the candle.
 This data can be used for more granular analysis of order flow dynamics.

-The `trades` dataframe includes the following columns:
+Each individual entry contains a dict with the following keys:

 - `timestamp`: Timestamp of the trade.
 - `date`: Date of the trade.